 Electricians who are listed on TrustMark are part of a Government backed scheme that protects you as the customer.
 Electricians featured here are proud to work to consistently high standards and of course offer the full qualifications and registration that you rightfully expect.

-As an electrician in Birmingham, I am proud to feature on TrustMark and provide this much needed extra reassurance to my customers.
+As an electrician in Coventry, I am proud to feature on TrustMark and provide this much needed extra reassurance to my customers.